-Token bucket operation Description
+Token bucket operation

-1 Initialization tb_credits = 0; or tb_credits =
+1 - •

 tb_size / 2;

-2 Credit update Credit update options:

-• Every time a packet is

-sent for a port, update

-the credits of all the the

-subports and pipes of
+Token bucket operation Initialization Credit update Credit update options: Every time a packet is sent for a port, update the credits of all the the subports and pipes of that port.

-that port.
 Not feasible.

-Every time a packet is

-sent, update the cred-

-its for the pipe and sub-

-port.
-Very accurate, but

-not needed (a lot of cal-

-culations).

-Every time a pipe is se-

-lected (that is, picked by

-one of the grinders), up-

-date the credits for the

-pipe and its subport.

-The current implementation

-is using option 3.
-Accord-

-ing to Section Dequeue State

-Machine, the pipe and sub-

-port credits are updated every

-time a pipe is selected by the

-dequeue process before the

-pipe and subport credits are

-actually used.

-The implementation uses a

-tradeoff between accuracy

-and speed by updating the

-bucket credits only when at

-least a full tb_period has

-elapsed since the last update.

-• Full accuracy can

-be achieved by se-

-lecting the value for tb_period for which

-tb_credits_per_period =

-1.

-• When full accuracy is

-not required, better per-

-formance is achieved by

-setting tb_credits to a

-larger value.

-Update operations:
+Every time a packet is sent, update the credits for the pipe and subport.
+Very accurate, but not needed (a lot of calculations).
+Every time a pipe is selected (that is, picked by one of the grinders), update the credits for the pipe and its subport.
+The current implementation is using option 3.
+According to Section Dequeue State Machine, the pipe and subport credits are updated every time a pipe is selected by the dequeue process before the pipe and subport credits are updated every time a pipe is selected by the dequeue process before the pipe and subport credits are actually used.
+The implementation uses a tradeoff between accuracy and speed by updating the bucket credits only when at least a full tb_period has elapsed since the last update.
+Full accuracy can be achieved by selecting the value for tb_period for which tb_credits_per_period = 1.
+When full accuracy is not required, better performance is achieved by setting tb_credits to a larger value.

-• n_periods = (time -
+n_periods = (time - th_time) / th_period;

-tb_time) / tb_period;

-tb_credits += n_periods
+tb_time) / tb_period; • tb_credits += n_periods

 tb_credits_per_period;

-21.2.
-Hierarchical Schedule r • tb credits 124 =
+23.2.
+Hierarchical Scheduler • tb_credits 163 =

 min(tb_credits, tb_size);

-tb_time += n_periods
+tb_time += n_periods tb_period:

-th period: